 - there is time

-associated with managing over 8,000 members of these Meetup groups (answering
+associated with managing thousands of members in our Meetup groups (answering

 countless emails, removing disruptive members, managing the democratic process